centrosh/trdpSimulator/docs/design.md

 - `PdSubscription` encodes filtering, sampling rate, and supervision parameters.

+Current implementation status:
+- `ProcessDataMessage` and `MessageDataMessage` structs expose label, COM ID, dataset ID, and payload buffers to the wrapper.
+- A loopback `StackAdapter` is provided so unit tests and the CLI can exercise PD publish/receive and MD send/receive flows while the TCNopen TRDP C API is integrated.
+- `MessageDataAck` surfaces acknowledgement status (delivered, timeout, failed) to the simulation engine so scenarios can react to send outcomes.
+- `DeviceProfileRepository` persists XML definitions under `~/.trdp-simulator/devices`, calculates deterministic checksums, and records validation timestamps for auditability.
+- `XmlValidator` wraps `libxml2` schema validation using the bundled `resources/trdp/trdp-config.xsd` so malformed profiles are rejected before execution.
+- `ScenarioParser` enforces the constrained YAML schema (required event fields, known keys, non-empty device references) and surfaces structured validation errors.
+- `ScenarioRepository` persists validated scenarios alongside manifest metadata (device binding, checksum, timestamps) and exposes import, export, and listing APIs for the CLI and future services.
+- `ScenarioLoader` continues to hydrate scenarios from the repository for the simulation engine while delegating validation to the parser.

 Error handling strategy:
 - Wrap TRDP error codes in typed exceptions (e.g., `TrdpError`).
 - Expose retry policies and fallback hooks to the simulation engine.